fedonman/afdemp-coding-bootcamp-csharp/Week 07/Exercises.md

 # Week 07

-Our aim is to develop a website similar to skroutz.gr (or scrooge.com) limited to *technology* products.
+Our aim is to develop a website similar to skroutz.gr (or scrooge.co.uk) limited to *technology* products.

 Development of the website should start from an empty MVC project and will be separated into phases of advancing difficulty and complexity.